xihuai18/GFootball-Gymnasium-Pettingzoo/README.md

 - Modify `step` to return `terminated` and `truncated`.
 - Modify `reset` to maintain a consistent `np_random` in the environment.
 Refer to <https://gymnasium.farama.org/api/env/#gymnasium.Env.reset>.
+- Fix the off-by-one bug: origin gfootball run 401 steps when `game_duration` is set to 400.

 ### Compatibility with PettingZoo